Movement 1The Rummage SaleDay 13

 A time to break down, and a time to build up.

-Much of the pain of an upheaval is that you are living in the gap between the verbs — after the breaking down, before the building up.
+If something in your life is being torn down — a structure of belief, a role, a way of being that no longer holds — do not assume it is only loss.
+Much of the pain is living in the gap between the verbs: after the breaking down, before the building up, when the old is gone and the new is not yet here.
 The old structure is gone, the new one is not yet here, and it feels like nothing but loss, like destruction for its own sake.
 It is not.
-The demolition is the first half of a construction project; the cleared lot is the promise of a building you cannot see yet.
+The God who breaks down also builds; the demolition is half of a project, and the cleared lot is the promise of a building you cannot picture yet.

 This does not make the teardown painless, and it does not give anyone license to wield the wrecking ball carelessly — Jeremiah's verbs were God's commission, not a mandate for every restless critic to smash what they dislike.
 But it does reframe the rubble.
 If God is in your upheaval, the breaking down is not the end of the story; it is the clearing of the ground.
 Live in the gap between the verbs as someone waiting for the building, not someone abandoned in the ruins.